icaresakr/3DPifPaf/README.md

 Extracted anatomical keypoints are saved as .csv files in the folder specified in the ```SAVE_DIR``` parameter.
 For each body keypoint, the 3D coordinates in meters (relative to camera frame) are extracted as well as the confidence score predicted by OpenPifPaf.

-The camera frame is defined bellow:
+The camera frame is defined below:

 ![camera_frame](https://github.com/icaresakr/3DPifPaf/blob/main/images/camera_frame.png?raw=true)